joelwwalker/Brazos/README.md

 processing chain.
 In particular, the make procedure is quite complex.
 As it is running (this can take some time) updates on the status will be posted to your terminal.
-If the process terminates abnormally, please send the reported error and its surrounding context by email to Joel Walker (jwalker@shsu.edu).
+If the process terminates abnormally, please send the reported error and its surrounding context by email to Joel Walker (jwalker AT shsu.edu).
 Even (and especially) if you are ultimately able to resolve the error, this will greatly assist improvement of the distribution package.

 Please use a web browser to navigate to the document root to test if the monitor is viewable.